aws/s2n-tls/docs/USAGE-GUIDE.md

 `s2n_client_hello_get_cipher_suites()` will retrieve the list of cipher suites sent by the client.

 `s2n_client_hello_get_session_id()` will get the session ID sent by the client in the ClientHello message.
 Note that this value may not be the session ID eventually associated with this particular connection since the session ID can change when the server sends the Server Hello.
-The official session ID can be retrieved with `s2n_connection_get_session_id()`.
+The official session ID can be retrieved with `s2n_connection_get_session_id()`after the handshake completes.

 Call `s2n_client_hello_get_extensions()` to retrieve the entire list of extensions sent in the Client Hello.
 Calling `s2n_client_hello_get_extension_by_id()` allows you to interrogate the `s2n_client_hello` struct for a specific extension.

 ### Client Hello Callback

 Users can access the Client Hello during the handshake by setting the callback `s2n_config_set_client_hello_cb()`.
 A possible use-case for this is to modify the `s2n_connection` based on information in the Client Hello.
-This should be done carefully as modifying the connection mid-handshake can be dangerous.
-In particular, switching from a `s2n_config` that supports TLS1.3 to one that does not opens the server up to a possible version downgrade attack.
+This should be done carefully, as modifying the connection in response to untrusted input can be dangerous.
+In particular, switching from an `s2n_config` that supports TLS1.3 to one that does not opens the server up to a possible version downgrade attack.

 `s2n_connection_server_name_extension_used()` MUST be invoked before exiting the callback if any of the connection properties were changed on the basis of the Server Name extension.
 If desired, the callback can return a negative value to make s2n-tls terminate the handshake early with a fatal handshake failure alert.